-erence or used as a written reference)

-list name) has expressed an interest in working

-(list position).

-ormation will be treated with due confidentiality

-dance.
-Information will only be shared with the

-'s suitability for the post, if they are offered the

-andid, open and honest in your evaluation.

-nake them suited to this work?

-ox for each statement)
+(This form can be used as a tel lephone reference or used as a written reference) The following person: (list name) has expressed an interest in working with Horse Sport Ireland (Affiliate) as: (list position). and in accordance with relevant legislation person conducting the assessment of the ce, any information will be treated with due confidentiality on and guidance.
+Information will only be shared with the candidate's suitability for the post, if they are offered the xtremely candid, open and honest in your evaluation.
+How long have you known this person?
+In what capacity do you know this person n?
+What attributes does this person have the at would make them suited to this work?
+L'A contra formation and